malais00/MSE_Group_Project/README.md

 ```sh
 cd MSE_Group_Project
 ```
 Our project is deployed via Docker.
-To build it, run:
+After installing Docker the project can be build by running:
 ```sh
 docker compose build
 ```